top of page

 Frequently Asked Questions About Defective Firearms

-Can a gun allegedly fire without pulling the trigger?
+Can a gun fire without pulling the trigger?

-Some firearm defect claims involve allegations that a firearm discharged without intentional trigger engagement because of an alleged mechanical or safety defect.
+Some firearm defect claims are that a firearm discharged without intentional trigger engagement because of a mechanical or safety defect.

 What is a drop-safe defect?

-A drop-safe defect generally refers to allegations that a firearm discharged after impact or movement without intentional trigger activation.
+A drop-safe defect generally refers to a firearm discharging after impact or movement without intentional trigger activation.

 What should I do after an accidental firearm discharge?